polyteknikkojenorkesteri/podger-depreciations/README.md

 ## Entry Types

-Currently, the function supports four types of entries:
+Currently, the function supports five types of entries:

 * debit entry (original cost entries, key deposit returns)
 * credit entry (impairments, key deposits)
 * depreciation entry, applied to all existing assets
 * currency conversion entry, applied to all existing assets
+* balance check entry, does not affect assets and is used only for validation

 All entries of one general ledger account should be provided in the request.
 Each entry must have `date`, `documentId`, `description` and `balance` fields defined.
 Document id refers to the source document of the entry, and there may be multiple assets referring to the same document.
 The format of the id is not constrained, but for a natural ordering the recommended format is `yyyy/nnn`, which refers to a fiscal year and a zero-padded entry number.